 Serve with rice as a side dish for lunch, dinner.

 Side Note: As the coconut gravy of this dish isn’t cooked, finish it off within 4-6 hours of preparation.
 Otherwise they tend to get spoilt as there's no cooking involved.
-You can choose to refrigerate any leftovers, but this dish taste best while it's freshly made or just chilled.
-Doesn't taste too good on thawing.
+You can choose to refrigerate any leftovers.
+This dish taste best while it's freshly made or is just chilled, doesn't taste too good on thawing.